-The Company accounts for income tax expense (benefit) using the asset and liability method.
-Under this method, deferred tax assets and liabilities are recorded based upon the temporary differences between the statements of financial condition and income tax bases of assets and liabilities using currently enacted tax rates in effect for the year in which the differences are expected to reverse.
+Deferred tax assets and liabilities are recorded based upon the temporary differences between the statements of financial condition and income tax bases of assets and liabilities using currently enacted tax rates in effect for the year in which the differences are expected to reverse.
+The effect of a change in tax rates on deferred tax assets and liabilities is recognized in provision for income tax expense (benefit) in the period that includes the enactment date.
+Such effects are recorded in provision for income tax expense (benefit) regardless of where deferred taxes were originally recorded.

 The Company recognizes net deferred tax assets to the extent that it believes these assets are more likely than not to be realized.
-In making such a determination, the Company considers all available positive and negative evidence, including future reversals of existing taxable temporary differences, projected future taxable income, tax planning strategies, and results of recent operations.
+In making such a determination, the

+Company considers all available positive and negative evidence, including future reversals of existing taxable temporary differences, projected future taxable income, tax planning strategies, and results of recent operations.
 When performing the assessment the Company considers all types of deferred tax assets in combination with each other, regardless of the origin of the underlying temporary difference.
 If a deferred tax asset is determined to be unrealizable, a valuation allowance is established.
 If the Company subsequently determines that it would be able to realize deferred tax assets in excess of their net recorded amount, it would make an adjustment to the deferred tax asset valuation allowance, which would reduce the provision for income taxes.

-In accordance with the terms of the Tax Sharing Agreement with the Parent, substantially all current and deferred taxes (federal, combined and unitary state) are settled periodically with the Parent.
+In accordance with the terms of the Tax Sharing Agreement with the Parent, substantially all current and deferred taxes (federal, combined and unitary states) are settled periodically with the Parent.

-Uncertain tax positions are recorded on the basis of a twostep process whereby (1) the Company determines whether it is more likely than not that the tax positions will be sustained on the basis of the technical merits of the position and (2) for those tax positions that meet the morelikely-than-not recognition threshold, the Company recognizes the largest amount of tax benefit that is more than 50% likely to be realized upon ultimate settlement with the related tax authority.
+Uncertain tax positions are recorded on the basis of a twostep process whereby (1) the Company determines whether it is more likely than not that the tax positions will be sustained on the basis of the technical merits of the position and (2) for those tax positions that meet this threshold, the Company recognizes the largest amount of tax benefit that is more likely than not to be realized upon ultimate settlement with the related tax authority.
 Interest and penalties related to unrecognized tax benefits are classified as provision for income taxes.